Dolly Khanna entered a Mukul Agrawal portfolio stock in Q2

 Mutual fund owned 9.72 per cent stake while FPIs held 8.80 per cent stake in J Kumar Infraprojects as of September 30.
 HNIs such as Dolly and Agrawal accounted for 7.03 per cent stake in the company.

-The stock has climbed 40 per cent year-to-date.
+This Dolly Khanna's stock has climbed 40 per cent year-to-date.
 This includes a 20 per cent fall the scrip has seen in the last one month.

 As per HDFC Institutional Equities, the company may log a profit of Rs 50 crore for the September quarter.
 The infra company is seen reporting net sales of Rs 890 crore.
 Ebitda margin is seen at 14.1 per cent.